alexamies/chinesenotes-go/README.md

 5. Password proection (optional)
 6. Integration with a rich JavaScript web client (optional)
 7. Integration with a backend SQL databsae (optional)
-8. Go module for Chinese text processing
+8. Go module with Go and JSON APIs for interactive Chinese text processing
+   - as opposed to batch processing of a corpus for indexing

 The web app drives the https://chinesenotes.com, https://ntireader.org, and https://hbreader.org web site and a private translation portal